Mailtrain-org/mailtrain/README.md

   4. Run the server `NODE_ENV=production npm start`
   5. Open [http://localhost:3000/](http://localhost:3000/)
   6. Authenticate as `admin`:`test`
-  7. Navigate to [http://localhost:3000/settings](http://localhost:3000/settings) and update service configuration
+  7. Navigate to [http://localhost:3000/settings](http://localhost:3000/settings) and update service configuration, especially replace the value in `Service Address (URL)` from `localhost` to the actual IP or domain if installed on a server, otherwise e.g. image upload will not work.
   8. Navigate to [http://localhost:3000/users/account](http://localhost:3000/users/account) and update user information and password

 ## Read The Docs